Tobacco-derived carcinogens

 What it is

-NNK is one of the two dominant tobacco-specific nitrosamines, formed during tobacco curing, processing, and combustion.
+NNK is one of the two dominant tobacco-specific nitrosamines, formed during tobacco curing, processing, and combustion (the foundational classification of this chemical class was established by Hecht & Hoffmann 1988).
 It is a yellow crystalline solid with a distinctive aromatic odor (though typically undetectable at exposure-relevant concentrations).
-The compound is a potent carcinogen in laboratory animals, causing lung tumors at low doses and forming DNA adducts that drive tumor formation through documented mutagenic mechanisms.
+The compound is a potent carcinogen in laboratory animals, causing lung tumors at low doses and forming DNA adducts that drive tumor formation through documented mutagenic mechanisms — reviewed in Hecht 2012 for the lung carcinogenesis pathway.
 The IARC Group 1 classification is based on combined human epidemiological evidence and the mechanistic data on DNA adduct formation.

 The thirdhand smoke chemistry that makes NNK consequential for non-smokers in tobacco-affected environments: nicotine deposited on indoor surfaces (walls, fabrics, dust) reacts with nitrous acid (HONO) in indoor air to form NNK directly on the surface.
 This means NNK can be created on bedding long after smoking has stopped, as long as residual nicotine remains and ambient HONO levels are sufficient.
 The 2010 Sleiman et al. study in PNAS and subsequent thirdhand smoke research has quantified this surface-formation pathway in controlled chamber experiments.
 Peer-reviewed